adelsz/inquirer-fuzzy-path/README.md

         // Restrict prompt answer to available choices or use them as suggestions
       levels: 5,
         // levels :: integer
-        // limit the level of sub-folders to scan.
+        // limit the levels of sub-folders to scan.
 Defaults to 3 }
   ]);
 ```